ArctosDB/documentation-wiki/_how_to/How-to-Use-Issues-in-Arctos.markdown

 ---
-title: How To Github - Using Github Issues to Improve Arctos
+title: How To Create and Manage Github Issues for Arctos
 layout: default_toc
-author: Dusty McDonald
+author: Dusty McDonald, Teresa J. Mayfield-Meyer
-date: 2016-06-06
+date: 2016-06-06, 2023-07-26
 ---

+# How To Create and Manage Github Issues for Arctos

-# The Issue Process: How to Make Arctos Work for You
+## The Issue Process: How to Make Arctos Work for You

 * Improvements to Arctos can come from any Arctos user.
 Suggested improvements can include simple coding bug fixes, the addition/deletion of data fields or menu items, new forms/buttons/functions to streamline collection processes - anything that will help Arctos users better